On The Heart Beat

 That burst came after I’d spun a few of my favorite and usual ESPN birthing stories.

-I've always known that what I know and experienced during those pre-natal network days is the fodder for a fun write.
+I've always known that what I know and experienced during those pre-natal network days is fodder for a fun write.

 My reluctance has been tied to my friendship and ongoing relationship with Bill Rasmussen, founder of ESPN, believing it has been his story to tell.
-He has, in Sports Junkies Rejoice written when the network was five years old and another he wrote recently One Giant Leap for Fankind, tracing its growth.

 “Why in the hell don’t you write that book?” percolated, bubbling over finally in a call to Bill, asking how he’d feel if I wrote about the unheralded ESPN midwives and accoucheurs.

-Some sadly are no more and some inject a heartfelt buoyancy that is addictive.
+Some, sadly, are no more, and some inject a heartfelt buoyancy that is addictive.